prabhat00155/onnx-odsc-tutorial/README.md

     * name = choose a name for your workspace...e.g. "odsc-[yourname]"
     * subscription = your subscription name
     * resource group -> create a new resource group, you can name it something like "my-rg"
-2. Open your workspace.
-Now we will create a NotebookVM.
+2. Open your Machine Learning workspace.
+You may launch the new Azure Machine Learning studio from there.
+We then click on Compute tab on the left hand side(under 'Manage' in the new portal and under 'Assets' in the old).
+Now we will create a NotebookVM by clicking new, naming the notebook VM and selecting a notebook configuration.
 The NotebookVM has Python and Jupyter Notebooks pre-installed to make it an easy ready-to-use workspace.
   * Select a name for your Notebook VM
   * Select the VM type: we suggest using **STANDARD_D3_V2 --- 4 vCPUs, 14 GB memory, 200 GB storage**
 3. Open Jupyter on the Notebook VM